Digital-Preservation-Finland/dpres-xml-schemas/README.rst

 Schema Catalogs and Schematron Rules
 ====================================

-This repository is currently used in `National Digital Library <http://www.kdk.fi/en/>`_ and `Open Science and Research Initiative <http://openscience.fi/frontpage>`_ for XML validation in digital preservation services.
+This repository is currently used for XML validation in Finnish national digital preservation services.
 The dpres-xml-schemas is a collection of XML schema catalogs and schmematron files which together can be used to validate all metadata included in METS document against the national specifications.
 The catalog can be used also for validating XML formatted digital objects.

-The current METS catalog version is 1.6.0.
+The current METS catalog version is 1.7.0.
 The same catalog can be used also with older specifications, starting from version 1.4.

+For further information about specifications, see: http://digitalpreservation.fi/

 Installation
 ------------